 Niles built NBA based on a dedication to clients and the notion that a building should serve the people who use it.
 For him, relationships form the foundation of any business and he has seen his firm grow stronger by working in partnership with clients, adding one success atop another.

-Niles established the firm in Georgia in 1975 and today he and his partners direct a company ranked among the top 50 US architectural firms, with three offices, a staff of more than 100 and projects that span the country and the globe.
+Niles established the firm in Georgia in 1975 and today he and his partners direct a company ranked among the top 50 US architectural firms, with two offices, a staff of more than 100 and projects that span the country and the globe.
 He launched NBA from his home and was soon joined in the practice by his college roommate Bill vonHedemann, who remains a partner in the firm.